taro-rb/taro/README.md

 end
 ```

-However, all HTTP error codes except 422 can be rendered without prior declaration.
+HTTP error codes, except 422, are an exception.
+They can be rendered without prior declaration.
 E.g.:

 ```ruby
 returns code: :ok, type: 'BikeType'